Chiang Mai Weather by Month: A Year-Round Guide for the Perpetually Unprepared American

 Safety tip for April visitors: Dehydration becomes a genuine risk.
 Drink water like it’s your job—a full-time position with overtime.
 Hotel rates spike during Songkran week ($30-50 budget, $100-200 luxury), then plummet immediately after as locals recover and tourists flee the heat.

-May maintains the thermal assault (75-95°F) but introduces afternoon thunderstorms that clean the air as burning season finally relents.
+May maintains the thermal assault (75-95°F) but introduces afternoon thunderstorms that clean the air as burning season finally relents, opening up exciting things to do in Thailand in May despite the heat.
 The countryside explodes with fruit—mangosteens, rambutans, and the polarizing durian appear in markets.
 Early morning temple visits before the heat builds, followed by afternoon fruit festivals, provide the optimal schedule.
 Savvy travelers negotiate “green season” rates as the rainy months approach.

 Rainy Season: When Umbrellas Become Fashion Accessories (June-October)